The illusory promise of the Aligned Rank Transform

 Given the frequent use of ART with ordinal data, we evaluate our complete set of ordinal scales, based on both equidistant and flexible thresholds, with additional experimental designs.

 Interaction effects.
-Figure 8 and Figure 9 present Type I error rates for the interaction effect in the presence of a single main effect or two parallel main effects.
+We present Type I error rates for the interaction effect in the presence of a single main effect.
 These results lead to similar conclusions.
-Even in cases where ART keeps error rates close to nominal levels (e.g., under the between-subjects design with equidistance thresholds), the performance of parametric ANOVA is constantly better.
+Even in cases where ART keeps error rates close to nominal levels (e.g., under the between-subjects design with equidistance thresholds), the performance of PAR is constantly better.

 Conclusion